How to drain a washing machine: prevent bad smells and future problems

 Even the best washing machines can run into problems sometimes, so if your machine has given up mid-cycle, then your first problem is getting rid of all of that sitting water.
 Below, we will discuss exactly how to do that without needing to call in an expert to save you money.
 Remember that each washing machine may differ, especially if your model is a little older, so be sure to check your specific manual before you dive in.

-Be sure to have help on hand if you’re not confident moving your washer on your own, and be sure to have a bucket and a towel on hand as you deal with sitting water inside the machine and as you turn your water supply on and off.
+Be sure to have help on hand if you’re not confident moving your washer on your own.
+Also, be sure to have a bucket and a towel on hand to deal with sitting water inside the machine and to turn your water supply on and off.

 1. Turn off your power and water

-It might sound like a no-brainer, but it’s the most important step - turn off the power to your machine and check it’s properly been stopped.
-You can also turn the water off if you’re dealing with a lot of sitting water in the machine to prevent even more water from getting stuck in there.
+It might sound like a no-brainer, but it’s the most important step—turn off the power to your machine and check it’s properly stopped.
+You can also turn off the water if you’re dealing with a lot of sitting water in the machine to prevent even more water from getting stuck in there.

 2. Get to the back of your machine

-After unplugging, if you need to, pull out your machine into a space so that you have a better view of the mechanisms at the back.
+After unplugging, if necessary, pull your machine out into a space so that you have a better view of the mechanisms at the back.
 Then, get to grips with the hoses you’re working with; there should be one hose (the water hose) that delivers water for your cycle and another (the drain hose) that takes it away.

 3. Disconnect the drain hose